katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 == Changelog ==

+= 3.1.9 on June 18 =
-* Fixed: Issue with Add Event button preventing Edit Post/Page functionality is fully solved.
+* Fixed: Issue with Add Event button (affecting users with no events) that prevented Edit Post/Page functionality is now **fully solved**.
 Sorry for the frustration!
+* Fixed: Error when saving user profile forms
 * Fixed: Re-enable caching events data
 * Fixed: When switching accounts, delete all cached data
 * Tweak: Improve Admin tab styles